DIFF-4 · VALIDATED ACCURACY

 • Ground truth: in-lab polysomnography with synchronized audio, scored by AASM-trained sleep technicians blinded to what SomniSense said.

 The algorithm builds on years of sleep apnea research.
 The current version was retrained from scratch and rebuilt for SomniAI LLC to handle smartphone audio specifically — different microphone, different distance, different acoustic environment than clinical hardware.
-Peer-reviewed publication and US patent application are in active preparation.
+Peer-reviewed publication is in active preparation; a U.S. provisional patent application has been filed and is pending.

 What this isn't

 • Not a diagnostic claim.
-Even at these numbers, SomniSense isn't a medical device, doesn't diagnose sleep apnea, and isn't validated for users under 18.
+Even at these numbers, SomniSense isn't a medical device, doesn't diagnose obstructive sleep apnea (OSA), and isn't validated for users under 18.

 • Not a personal guarantee.
 Your bedroom might be acoustically unusual.
 Your partner might snore louder than you.
 The model might catch fewer of your events.
 The methodology paper documents the conditions we tested under — read it if you want to know whether your scenario is in or out of distribution.